The online Comment window has expired

 • Default_avatar

-Oakland Resident about 4 years ago
+Oakland Resident over 4 years ago

 Unacceptable.
 Despite Council's lack of recognition for small landlord Oaklanders, a pandemic affects ALL.